CtrlK79/GradProj/README.md

 # BachelorThesis
 This repository is about the my Bachelor's thesis at Department of Mechanical and Aerospace Engineering in SNU, Seoul, Korea.
-It was done as a graduation project in  a course, "Integrated Design of Aerospace System".
+It was done as a graduation project in  the course named "Integrated Design of Aerospace System".

-The advisor was Prof. Changdon, Kee.
+My honorable advisor was Prof. Changdon, Kee.

-To put it personally, I learned a lot of things which help me deeply think about the way to make a research, form my own idea, live as an individual with the solid and sound values, from my honorable professor.
+Thanks to my professor, I learned a lot of things which help me deeply think about the way to make a research from the scratch.

-It deals with a celestial navigation system in the outer space, especially on the lunar exporation orbit.

-I mainly followed the Mortari, D's work[3][6].
-The main algorithms are 'Least Squares' and 'Weighted Least Squares'.

-The details will be done in a form of a paper.
+This work deals with CNS(Celestial Navigation System) using star tracker and planets ephemeris.

+The main algorithm is based on LS(Least Squares) and WLS(Weighted Least Squares) optimization, which was already investigated before[4][5].

+Even though this work consists of rudimentary ideas and results from the works already done, It has a meaning in that It reveals the exact factors which affect the performance of the navigation algorithm.

+Check the detalis in the paper.

 # Reference
 [1] Liebe, C.C., “Accuracy performance of star trackers-a tutorial,” _IEEE Transactionson aerospace and electronic systems_, Vol.38, No.2, 2002, pp.587–599.